dani/patrix/README.md

-patrix is a simple command line client for Matrix written in perl.
-It can send text messages to rooms.
-I use it to send Zabbix alerts to a Matrix room, a bit like sendxmpp can do with XMPP.
+patrix is a simple command line client for [Matrix](https://matrix.org) written in perl.
+It can send text messages or files to rooms.
+I use it to send [Zabbix](https://www.zabbix.com) alerts to a Matrix room, a bit like [sendxmpp](https://github.com/lhost/sendxmpp) can do with XMPP.

 It requires the following perl modules
   * LWP::UserAgent